We take equality and diversity into account when making decisions across our services by using an equality impact assessment.

-We have developed an equality impact assessment (EqIA) process to ensure that our policies, projects and services are fit for purpose.
+We have developed an equality impact assessment process to ensure that our services are fit for purpose.

-There are a number of good reasons for doing this:
+There are several good reasons for doing this:

-- council services are more appropriate for users, including making them more efficient and cost-effective, improving public satisfaction
+- council services are more appropriate for users, including making them more efficient and cost-effective and improving public satisfaction

 - councillors are properly advised of the potential effects of proposals before they make decisions that will inevitably affect people’s lives